stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

 * parallel-fastq-dump
 * balstn+

-These different versions are automatically downloaded when installing the CRISPRbuilder-TB package.
+These different versions are automatically downloaded when installing CRISPRbuilder-TB.
+Please note that this package doesn't support Python 2.

 The package structure is the following: